 States and some local taxing jurisdictions have differing rules and regulations governing sales and use and other taxes, such as gross receipts taxes, excise taxes, and telecom taxes, and these rules and regulations are subject to varying interpretations that may change over time.
 The application of federal, state, local and international tax laws to services provided electronically is evolving.
-In particular, the applicability of sales taxes and other taxes to our platform in various jurisdictions is unclear.
-We collect and remit sales tax and other taxes in the United States and value-added tax, or VAT, in a number of international jurisdictions.
+In particular, the applicability of sales taxes and other taxes to our platform in various jurisdictions.
 It is possible, however, that we could face sales tax or other tax or VAT audits and that our liability for these taxes could exceed our estimates as tax authorities in the United States or other jurisdictions could still assert that we are obligated to collect additional tax amounts from our paying customers and remit those taxes to those authorities.
 We could also be subject to audits in states and international jurisdictions for which we have not accrued tax liabilities.
 A successful assertion that we should be collecting additional sales or other taxes on our platform in jurisdictions where we have not historically done so and do not accrue for such taxes could result in substantial tax liabilities for past sales, discourage organizations from subscribing to our platform, or otherwise harm our business, financial condition and results of operations.